[rev February 2023]

 IDEA - Individuals with Disabilities Education Act, a federal law originally passed in 1975 that ensures students with a disability are provided with Free Appropriate Public Education (FAPE) tailored to their individual needs. https://sites.ed.gov/idea/

-I/DD waiver = Intellectual and developmental disabilities waiver, administered by DDA.
-Despite the name, this waiver has served only those who were tested with an IQ of below 70 (with allowance in some cases for a slight margin of error) before the age of 18.
-Services under the I/DD waiver have not been provided to those with other developmental disabilities such as autism unless they are accompanied by an intellectual disability as defined above.
-This will be changing under the DDERAA (see above). http://dds.dc.gov/service/how-apply-services
+IDD waiver = Intellectual and developmental disabilities waiver, administered by DDA.
+Before October 2022, this waiver served only those who were tested with an IQ of below 70 (with allowance in some cases for a slight margin of error) before the age of 18.
+However, with passage of the DDERAA, services under the IDD waiver are now provided to those with other developmental disabilities such as autism.
+Admission under the IDD waiver can also open the door to DDS funding of rental costs.
+See http://dds.dc.gov/service/how-apply-services for information on applying for supports.

 IPE – Individualized Plan for Employment.
 Everyone approved for services from DCRSA has to have one of these.
 Unlike the ISP for DDA services, these are updated on an ad hoc basis, as and when there is a change in the type of employment-related services being requested. http://dds.dc.gov/service/creating-individual-plan-employment